zenwarr/mpv-config/README.md

 ## slicing-copy

-Quickly cut video segment into a new file with ffmpeg.
+Cut video segment into a new file with ffmpeg.

 Original: https://github.com/snylonue/mpv_slicing_copy/blob/master/slicing_copy.lua

 Changes:
 - uses `media-title` for generated filenames instead of video file name
+- not fast cutting like original script (using `copy` as a codec for ffmpeg), re-encodes the video each time to avoid problems with keyframes.

 ## sub-search